Why Empathy is Your Superpower in Business Communication

 Here are some tips to show your contact that you’re listening:

 - Ask questions when you’re not sure what your contacts need.
-You may the kind of common ground that makes empathy that much easier to achieve.

 - Evoke emotion.
 It’s like a one-two punch: Activate emotion, present solution.